brunoscopelliti/poker-holdem-engine/docs/poker-rules.md

   Every other player who wish to play the hand has to bet at least the amount of the *BB*.

   Every time the *DB* returns to the player who originally had it, or pass from his position in case he was eliminated, the value of the blinds increases following a predefined scale.
-(It must also be possible define that this increase occurs every N steps from the initial position).
+(It is also possible to define that this increase occurs every N steps from the initial position).

   * In case the player who is the *BB* doesn't have enough chips to pay the whole amount, the other players neither have to pay the whole amount of the *BB*, but the maximum amount between the amount bet by the *SB*, and *BB* players.